 Change is not only possible; change is inevitable.
 When you take thoughtful action to move toward your vision, you trust that those actions will provide a great return.

-Fine-tune as you do your work.
+Fine-tune your work as you do it.
 How can you improve and innovate to achieve your key actions?
 For instance, you called 20 people last month.
 All turned down your lunch offer.

 Did you learn anything?